 To look up VA loan limits for your area click here.

 The maximum loan size on mortgages varies from area to area.
-Most people are aware that the Conforming loan limit can be extended in high cost areas, which are typically the more urban, high cost markets.
-But many people are not aware that the Conforming loan amounts as well as the Conforming High Balance loan limits vary from area to area, based on a formula using median sales price information for the area.
-So a Conforming loan can be raised to a higher
+Most people are aware that the Conforming loan limit can be extended in high cost areas.
+These high cost areas are typically the more urban, high cost markets.
+But many people are not aware that the Conforming loan amounts as well as the Conforming High Balance loan limits vary from area to area.
+They are based on a formula using median sales price information for the area.